Reishi Side Effects & Safety

 Understanding Reishi Safety

 Reishi has been traditionally used in small amounts as a slow-prepared decoction.
-Effects may vary depending on preparation, amount, and individual sensitivity.
+When discussing reishi side effects, people are often interested in how preparation method, serving size, and individual sensitivity may influence their experience.

 Possible Side Effects